 - Improves debugging, build performance, and dependency management

-Once you understand this process, build errors stop being frustrating roadblocks and start becoming solvable engineering problems — a crucial shift for anyone moving from small programs to production-scale C++ systems.
+Once you understand this process, build errors stop being frustrating roadblocks and start becoming solvable engineering problems.